Adele-Anaïs Toudouze: Professional work

 Anaïs worked for over 35 fashion publications during her career.
-Fashion magazines became hugely popular from 1830 – 1870, providing ample work for female illustrators.
+Fashion magazines became hugely popular from 1830 to 1870, providing ample work for female illustrators.
 She did the majority of her work for the fashion magazine in France called La Mode Illustrée.
 La Mode was distributed weekly and highlighted Victorian fashion trends of the time including accessories to go with the piece.
 All of the prints for the magazine were hand-colored and inserted with text descriptions explaining the fashions being showcased.
-Anaïs did not only illustrate for French fashion publications, she also illustrated for British fashion journals such as La Belle Assemblee, The Queen (which was equivalent to today’s Vogue), and Englishwoman’s Domestic Magazine.
+Anaïs did not only illustrate for French fashion publications, she also illustrated for British fashion journals such as La Belle Assemblee, The Queen (which was equivalent to today's Vogue), and Englishwoman's Domestic Magazine.
 Additionally, she illustrated books, depicting leisure and historical romantic scenes.
-Her main competitor who also did fashion plates was Jules David.
-David was a painter and lithographer that worked with Adolphe Goubaud, a publisher.
+Her main competitor who also did fashion plates was Jules David, a painter and lithographer who worked with Adolphe Goubaud, a publisher.

-When fashion plates became a popular form of illustration this provided a way for Anaïs's work to be mass produced.
+When fashion plates became a popular form of illustration this provided a way for Anaïs's work to be mass-produced.
 Instead of making the illustrator redraw the same exact image over and over, the artist would either etch, engrave, or lithograph the image and then color it in by hand.
 This form of production was much more efficient and realistic to produce fashion magazines at the weekly rate they were being printed.
 The figures being depicted in fashion plates were often very stiff and placed in positions that displayed the fashions best.
 One of the downsides to fashion plates are that they did not show three-dimensional perspectives.
 Anaïs ended up having a slightly more successful career than her sister Héloïse due to the fact she lived longer and had a larger collection of work.
 Museums like The Metropolitan Museum of Art carry a collection of her prints while others are still around for sale.